brk3/kolla-loci/README.md

 ./build.sh
 ```

 This will build all supported images by default.
-Specific ones can also be passed via the arguments:
+Specific ones can also be passed using arguments:

 ``` bash
 ./build.sh keystone